Why Life Skills Training Is Crucial To Addiction Recovery

 - Using money responsibly

 Financial stability also requires the ability to remain gainfully employed.
 Learning how to become gainfully employed is an important life skill for a sober and healthy life.
 Learning how to find and keep a job is crucial to lasting sobriety.
+Learning to handle finances is a major part of Life Skills Training.

 Nutrition and Hygiene